jcustenborder/kafka-connect-email/README.md

 com.github.jcustenborder.kafka.connect.email.IMAPSourceConnector
 ```

 This connector is used to connect to an email server over the IMAP protocol.
+Each new message in the configured folder will be parsed as a MIME message and written to the configured Kafka topic.
 ### Configuration

 #### General